proophsoftware/event-machine-docs/docs/api/event-machine/set_up.md

 Event Machine is bootstrapped in three phases. *Descriptions* are loaded first, followed by a `$eventMachine->initialize($container, $appVersion)` call.
 Finally, `$eventMachine->bootstrap($environment, $debugMode)` prepares the system so that it can handle incoming messages.

+{.alert .alert-light}
-*Note: Bootstrapping is split because the description and initialization phases can be skipped in production.
+Bootstrapping is split because the description and initialization phases can be skipped in production.
-Read more about this in "Optimize for production" chapter.*
+Read more about this in "Optimize for production" chapter.

 ### Initialize